Martin Wintersparv Stervander

 Born 12 May 1980, Swedish citizen

-- 2017–2020: Postdoc with Bill Cresko, Institute of Ecology and Evolution, University of Oregon (USA), in a project on the development and evolution of a highly derived morphological trait – the snout-like mouths of syngnathid fish.
+- 2017–2020: Swedish Research Council postdoctoral fellow with Bill Cresko, Institute of Ecology and Evolution, University of Oregon (USA), in a project on the development and evolution of a highly derived morphological trait – the snout-like mouths of syngnathid fish.

-- 2016 Sep–Dec: Postdoc with Jonas Waldenström, Zoonotic Ecology and Epidemiology, Linnaeus University (Sweden), in a project on the characterization of immune genes in birds.
+- 2016 Sep–Dec: Short-term postdoc with Jonas Waldenström, Zoonotic Ecology and Epidemiology, Linnaeus University (Sweden), in a project on the characterization of immune genes in birds.

 - 2016 Aug: Research assistant in projects on barley and Öland sun rose with Mats Hansson, Dept of Biology, Lund University (Sweden)